BuckMusic/arduino_iPad_auto_touch_screen_activator/README.md

 # arduino_iPad_auto_touch_screen_activator

-## In the fall of 2019 just before the word 'coviid' was known to 99% of the worlds population, I sorted a way to automatically refresh an iPad website hands free
+## In the fall of 2019 just before the word 'covid' was known to 99% of the worlds population, I sorted a way to automatically refresh an iPad website hands free

 ### The week before Lockdown in London UK, I got in trouble by the management of the organization I was associated